Conal2023/IrishQuiz/README.md

  - After each anser to the question the next question will appear until it gets to question 10 where it will give the same results as above but instead of the next question popping up a message will appear to ask "Do you want to play again? (yes/no):"

  - if the player types "yes" the game will restart.
 If they type "no" the game will end.

+ ## Target Audience:

+ The target audience for the Irish Quiz could include:

+    - General Knowledge Enthusiasts: People who enjoy testing their knowledge on a variety of topics and maybe want to learn more about Ireland.

+    - Students and Teachers: Educators who want to incorporate a fun and educational quiz about Ireland into their classroom activites, or students who are looking to supplement their education needs.

+    - Pubs and Social Gatherings: Friends and groups looking for a fun and engaging activity to do together, especially in a pub or social setting.